 Culture of Andhra Pradesh

-If in Andhra Pradesh, it would be difficult for you to miss the rich cultural heritage that the whole state is steeped in.
+, it would be difficult for you to miss the rich cultural heritage that the whole state is steeped in.
 One will rarely come across a traditional household devoid of Carnatic music CDs, knowledge of Kuchipudi or a mini library stacked with Telugu literature.
 So let's begin our knowledge of Telugu culture, art and craft and cuisine by listening to Tyagraja's Krithis.

 and Rayalaseema Food and Dance Festival.
 Kuchipudi dance style is the gift of Andhra Pradesh only to the entire nation.
 All of these factors make this state unique with a rich blend of different cultures.

 While following all the rules of rag and tal of Indian classical music, Andhra Pradesh offers some